 It’s not everyday that you can get up close and personal with your favourite celebrities.

 … Unless you’re in Los Angeles.
-In which case, you totally can.
+In which case, play your cards right and you definitely can.

 Here’s what you probably already know about the Hollywood Walk of Fame: This LA icon spans across Hollywood Boulevard and Vine St., and is a globally-recognized landmark that features over 2,500 sidewalk-embedded stars made of terazzo and brass.
 From singers, to actors and even fictional characters, the Walk of Fame pays tribute to outstanding achievement in the entertainment industry.